dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 The table is not required to be sorted.

-There shall be no duplicate rows in the _Document_ table, based upon _Name_.
+There shall be no duplicate rows in the _Document_ table, based upon document name.

+Document name shall not be empty.

 The values for which field _Language_ has a defined meaning are listed in the following tables along with the corresponding interpretation: